-This study examined the occurrence of fruits of Ficus

-thonningii at Narok and at Laikinoi.
-During the preliminary

-study two other tree species, Galiniera coffeoides and

-Schefflera volkensii, were selected for inclusion in the

-phenology studies.
-However, a closer examination revealed

-that F. thonningii was the principal food tree and the major

-fruit eaten by monkeys throughout the year.
-For this

-reason, only the phenological information for this tree

-species is presented here.
+This study examined the occurrence of fruits of Ficus thonningii at Narok and at Laikinoi.
+During the preliminary study two other tree species, Galiniera coffeoides and Schefflera volkensii, were selected for inclusion in the phenology studies.
+However, a closer examination revealed that F. thonningii was the principal food tree and the major fruit eaten by monkeys throughout the year.
+For this reason, only the phenological information for this tree species is presented here.

 In each study site, 10 F. thonningii trees were randomly selected ensuring that trees were well distributed over the entire study area.
 Trees were numbered with white paint for easy identification during the recording of phenological data.
 The amount of fruits in the crowns of these trees were assessed over an 11 month period.
 It was difficult to accurately quantify the amount of fruit in the crowns.
 Therefore, to make this assessment, the crown of each tree was scanned using a binoculars and the portion of the crown covered by fruits was estimated.
-Two classes were used to record the amount of fruits on the crowns; scarce - fruits covering less than one third of the crown, and ample - fruits covering one third and more of the crown.
+Two classes were used to record the amount of fruits on the crown; scarce - fruits covering less than one third of the crown.
 Additional information such as the yellowing, shedding of leaves, and flowering, was also noted.